Southern Flannel Moth Facts

 Southern Flannel Moth Physical Description

-Species: M. opercularis
+- Species: M. opercularis

 Southern Flannel Moth Distribution, Habitat, and Ecology

 The spines of the Southern Flannel Moth contain a powerful toxin used for self-defense.
 Upon exposure to human skin, a reaction is almost instantaneous.
-Symptoms include burning, swelling, headache, nausea, rashes, blisters, and sometimes chest pain, numbness, or difficulty breathing.
+Symptoms include burning, swelling, headache, nausea, rashes, blisters, and sometimes chest pain.